Extraltodeus/test_my_prompt/README.md

 neg : "ugly, lowres, black and white, grascale, low quality, missing limbs, hands, painting, anime, 3d render, (wide angle:1.2), (naked:0.8)"

 ![grid-0012-2847822-Euler a-32-7 5-ac3abe1d-20221106213735](https://user-images.githubusercontent.com/15731540/200350301-58ef3664-7062-4ad4-b43b-bb1d9adaeab8.png)
+<sub>It seems obvious that "dress" and "sunset" have a negative effect on that prompt.</sub>

 You can also test your negative prompt :